National Democratic Front of Boroland: Weapons

-NDFB have a sizeable number of sophisticated weapons including AK-series rifles.
-Since they have camps in Myanmar across Arunachal Pradesh, they have easy access to the latest weapons.
+NDFB have a sizeable number of weapons including AK-series rifles.
+Since they have camps in Myanmar across Arunachal Pradesh, they have access to the latest weapons.

 Activities

 NDFB has carried out bombings, kidnappings and murders in Assam.
 Due to armed conflict between NDFB and Adivasi Cobra Force, the NDFB have attacked Adivasi many times.
 The Assam Government has accused it of launching an ethnic cleansing campaign against the Oriya Adivasis and Bengali Muslim settlers in the region.

 The group primarily operates in the region to the north and north-west of the Brahmaputra river.
 It is active in the Bongaigoan, Kokrajhar, Darrang, Barpeta, Barpeta, Nalbari and Sonitpur districts of Assam.
 It has also been active in the Garo Hills region of Meghalaya.
 It has used the neighbouring Bhutan as a refuge, crossing the border in the Manas National Park area.
 In December 2003, the Royal Bhutan Army initiated a crackdown on the group's activities in Bhutan.

 Between 1992 and 2001, the violence involving NDFB resulted in the deaths of 167 security forces personnel and over 1200 civilians: